Army investigating Jewish woman's claims a rabbi harassed her and a chaplain took his side - Jewish Telegraphic Agency

 “In those cases where the investigations have been completed, the involved command has taken appropriate action,” spokesman Lt.
 Col. Scot Keith told the News Tribune.
 “We cannot comment on ongoing Army investigations or matters where the civilian authorities may have jurisdiction.”

 Heber through a lawyer initially denied his messages to Moran were explicit, but later told the News Tribune in an interview that he had sent explicit messages to Moran but that they had been taken out of context.
+Heber’s lawyer, Barry Willis, told the Jewish Telegraphic Agency in an email that his client “completely denies” Moran’s allegations of sexual harassment.

+Willis also said that Moran “presented herself as a lay chaplain who could be confided in.
+In fact, she told Heber that other rabbis came to her who were ashamed to go somewhere else.”

+Moran denied claims that she was counseling Heber, according to the News Tribune.

 The News Tribune reviewed some of the messages, including an audio recording in which Heber talks about pleasing a woman and a message in which he asked Moran to send him sexual images.